Frequently Asked Questions

 - Paper and send in with photo

-Remember there will be a large line that night for people who enter, so the more entries we collect online and get sent in on paper the more prepared we can be and make the whole entry process as smooth as possible.
+Remember there will be a large line on Friday afternoon for people who enter, so the more entries we collect online and get sent in on paper the more prepared we can be and make the whole entry process as smooth as possible.
 If you do enter on the day it is no problem, just fill out the form on site or bring on filled out in, we will take your photo, then go have some food and drinks and come back to collect your ID later, we will process it for you in the background.

 See you there!